-Donald Trump Supporters Should Be Sent To ‘Re-Education Camps,’ Former PBS Lawyer Claims
+Donald Trump Supporters Should Be Sent To 'Re-Education Camps,' Former PBS Lawyer Claims

 "Even if Biden wins, we go for all the Republican voters, and Homeland Security will take their children away," he said.
 "And we'll put them into re-education camps."

-Beller compared Trump to Adolf Hitler and suggested that the children influenced by Trump would require intervention to help them reintegrate into society.
+Beller compared Trump to Adolf Hitler and suggested that the children influenced by the president would require intervention to help them reintegrate into society.

 "They're nice, they have Sesame Street characters in the classrooms and they watch PBS all day," he said.